genericmethod/java-bitcoin-utxo-explorer/README.md

 # java-bitcoin-utxo-explorer
-A tiny API to expore unspent bitcoin transactions
+A tiny API to explore unspent bitcoin transactions